vmikk/tshbot/README.md

 Initially it was developed with the idea of conveniently running commands on devices like Raspberry Pi remotely, eliminating the need to use SSH.
 Designed for ease of use, `tshbot` eliminates the need for complex setups such as VPNs or NAT traversal, simplifying your remote management experience.

+### Features

+- **Secure execution**: Send shell commands securely through your Telegram

+- **No complex setup**: Forget about VPNs or NAT traversal - `tshbot` simplifies remote access

+- **Shortcuts for commands**: Set up shortcuts to run frequently used commands quickly and easily

+- **Flexibility**: You have the option to run arbitrary shell commands.
+This can be enabled or disabled based on your preference for security